endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Though the random selection of ATS games turned out more correct picks, it did so at a lower percentage than ... this due to spreads sometimes matching those estimated by FiveThirtyEight and/or FOX, resulting in "no picks" on those occassions.

-Going back to fully appreciating what this entire effort has meant, I will be updating all of the below graphs with full season numbers and be providing the updates, with some additional commentary, as a PDF file [link].
+Going back to fully appreciating what this entire effort has meant, I will be updating all of the below graphs with full season numbers, updated commentary, and some additional charts as a PDF file [sign up for update link].

 ## Week 16 - Arrows Abound
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 16</a></b></sub></p>